cosmos/developer-portal/ida-customizations/ida-course/0-blockchain-basics/4-consensus.md

 This problem is commonly known as the **Byzantine Generals Problem** and mitigation strategies for it are subsumed under the term **Byzantine Fault Tolerance (BFT)**.

-An overview of well-known blockchain solutions to this provides perspective and insight into the options the interchain offers, because it allows a network designer to choose the consensus algorithm that is best suited to the developer's purpose.
+An overview of well-known blockchain solutions to this provides perspective and insight into the options the interchain offers because it allows a network designer to choose the consensus algorithm that is best suited to the developer's purpose.

 ## The Byzantine Generals Problem

 In the traditional description of the problem, generals whose armies are spread around a target city need to reach consensus on a time to attack.
 The generals can only rely on **unsecured communication channels** to achieve this.
-A lack of acknowledgement can either be caused by a failure to deliver a message, or by a dead general, or by a failure to deliver the acknowledgement.
+A lack of acknowledgement can either be caused by a failure to deliver a message, by a dead general, or by a failure to deliver the acknowledgement.
 While there are variations of the problem description to adapt to varying real-world fault-tolerance situations, most descriptions include an element of catastrophe if the generals fail to coordinate their actions.

 ![Byzantine Generals Problem](/ida-course/0-blockchain-basics/images/00_06_byzantine_generals_dark_notitle-01.png)